What is an Inventory Management System?

 Technology selection for developing asset tracking solution

-Our development team worked with our clients guiding the software design and development for the product based on the needs of the target customers.
-With our background in enterprise mobile development and cloud infrastructure, we’ve helped to iteratively develop the many components of this Internet of Things (IoT) solution… from the scalable Apache Flink-based event processor processing field data from antennas to the flexible restful web services API powering a variety of apps for users.
+Our development team worked with our clients guiding the software design and development for asset tracking systems based on the needs of our target customers.
+With our background in enterprise mobile development and cloud infrastructure, we’ve helped to iteratively develop many solutions of the Internet of Things (IoT), which we later applied in our software, such as the scalable Apache Flink-based processor, field data processing from antennas, and much more.